TFaga/kumuluzee-examples/README.md

 When submitting an issue, please follow the [guidelines](https://github.com/TFaga/KumuluzEE/blob/master/CONTRIBUTING.md#bugs).

-Issues related to KumuluzEE itself should be raised at https://github.com/TFaga/KumuluzEE/issues.
+Issues related to KumuluzEE itself should be submitted at https://github.com/TFaga/KumuluzEE/issues.

 ## License